The big fella.

 Christmas is a massive indictment on this myth.

 To say that God is not with us is to look at history with your eyes closed.
 Because Jesus Christ – who is Himself the very imprint of God (Hebrews 1:3) – drew near to us in physical form.
-Immanuel – meaning God with us – entered the scene (Matthew 1:23).
+Immanuel – meaning God with us – entered human history (Matthew 1:23).

 And what did Jesus say with some of his last words on earth?
 What did Jesus really want ringing in our ears?
 “Surely I am with you always, even to the end of the age” (Matthew 28:20).
 Surely.
 Always.
 Even to the end of the age.
 You can bank your life on it.